AhnJihwan/AhnTri/README.md

 Now supporting text I/O, not NumDOS.
 However, NumDOS is available at GeX(something like GUI, I mean, like Samsung DeX or Kali KeX) Recommend Ventoy for USB.
+OK, um...
+I have found out I have missed malloc h here and it wont build giving the error no function malloc and free And I just made a new feature: memory copy.
+Now it can memorize chars like a or b
+I am looking forward to usernames and passwords, and some AI funtions for cbot.
 # Current status
 Added feature(Accomplished)
 - Terminal instead of NumDOS